simplybare/phase1/src/pages/index.md

     terpenes: 2.7%
     profile: Nerolidol, Caryophyllene, Myrcene, Terpinolene
     description: >
-      100% certified organic and teeming with exotic mystique.
+      Organic certified and teeming with exotic mystique.
 This sativa-dominant hybrid is rumoured to be derived from genetics in Africa and then perfected in Robert’s Creek on the Sunshine Coast, BC.
 Her abundance of red pistils and medium-density flowers offer a spicy sandalwood aroma and a natural pink glow.
 Grown in living soil then cold-cured, hand-trimmed and hand-packed in a recyclable glass jar sealed for freshness.
 She is truly a connoisseur’s cultivar.
     footnote: 'According to COA Results for Lot No: 03-001'
 ---